The drawing modes in SlopeCharts are accessed with this toolbar:

 Horizontal: lets you draw a horizontal line, illustrating levels of support or resistance.

-Rectangle with Text: draws a colored rectangle whose opacity and border you control and lets you add a text note to appear whenever you mouse over the object..
+Rectangle: draws a colored rectangle whose opacity and border you control.
+Optionally, you can add a text note which will appear when you mouseover the object.

-Oval with Text: draws a colored oval whose opacity and border you control and lets you add a text note to appear whenever you mouse over the object.
+Oval: draws a colored oval whose opacity and border you control.
+Optionally, you can add a text note which will appear when you mouseover the object.

 Fibonacci: creates a series of Fibonacci Retracement line levels based on your minimum and maximum anchor points.